Jaingarveet/Agentic_Research_Team/README.md

 - **Warnings:** If anyone is running this kind of project for first time then I would definitely try to ignore the pydantic deserializing warning initially since it is just a deserialzing issue when we recieve an empty/none value in state where we have define a strict schema.

 ## Future Directions
-* **Adversarial Multi-Agent Verification (Agentic GANs):** Introduce a dedicated adversarial "Critic" node.
+* **Adversarial Multi-Agent Verification:** Introduce a dedicated adversarial "Critic" node.
 Instead of linear synthesis, the Analyst (Generator) and Critic (Discriminator) will engage in a closed-loop debate.
-Claims that fail the Critic's stress test are dropped before reaching the global compiler, theoretically driving hallucination rates to zero.
+Claims that fail the Critic's stress test are dropped before reaching the global compiler, aiming to reduce hallucinations to a good extent.

 * **Targeted Code Refinement (Diff/Patch):** Currently, the self-healing loop feeds the entire .tex document back to the model.
 Transitioning to a diff-based patching system could save up to 15,000 tokens per loop.